 To address these challenges and make meaningful steps towards healing people and the planet, we must measure the sustainability of food and farming systems in a way that is meaningful, inclusive, and developed by farmers.
 Further, such a measure should take a holistic, whole-farm approach and be owned by all to ensure the delivery of public goods.
 These are some of the key principles that have guided the development of our Global Farm Metric (GFM).

 To ensure the metric embodies these principles, like the financial accounting standards, the GFM measures social, economic and environmental impacts in a common way that is comprehensive and compatible with existing assurance and certifications schemes (see the 11 categories of assessment).
 The GFM is also driven and developed by farmers in collaboration with experts and other key stakeholders in the food and farming industry to save farmer’s time; ensure cross-sector consensus; create a common language; and facilitate communication across global food systems.

 Central to this is keeping measures inclusive and applicable to all farm levels, so all farmers can internalise those hidden costs and make incremental steps towards becoming more resilient, sustainable, regenerative and ultimately a climate change solution.

-The framework could also be used by governments to design future public support schemes, food companies to aid supply chain transparency, the finance community as a basis for sustainable investment and consumers to better understand the relative sustainability of food products they purchase.
-This way, we can reward those producers who are delivering genuine benefit to the environment and public health and subsequently shift the balance of financial advantage towards more sustainable production on a global scale.
-The Sustainable Food Trust has been consulting with farmers for over 4 years to help design the first iteration of a harmonised framework of assessment.
-The categories of assessment are:
+This global measure of sustainability could be used by governments to deliver public goods, food companies to aid supply chain transparency, the finance community as a basis for sustainable investment and consumers to better understand the relative sustainability of food products they purchase.
+This way, we can reward producers who are delivering genuine benefit to the environment and public health and subsequently shift the balance of financial advantage towards more sustainable production on a global scale.
+Further, the GFM could be used to set international targets for agriculture and monitor progress towards these goals.